ch4mpy/spring-addons/spring-addons-starter-rest/README.md

 # Auto-configure `RestClient` or `WebClient` beans
-This starter aims at auto-configuring `RestClient` and `WebClient`.
-For now, it supports:
+This starter aims at auto-configuring `RestClient` and `WebClient` using application properties:
 - base URL
 - `Basic` or OAuth2 `Bearer` authorization; for the latter, using either a client registration or forwarding the access token in the security context of a resource server.
 - proxy settings with consideration of `HTTP_PROXY` and `NO_PROXY` environment variables.
 Finer-grained configuration or overrides can be achieved with custom properties.
 - connection and read timeouts

-- instantiate `RestClient` in servlets and `WebClient` in WebFlux apps.
-Any client can be switched to `WebClient` in servlets.
+Instantiated REST clients are `WebClient` in WebFlux apps and `RestClient` in servlets, but any client can be switched to `WebClient` in servlets.

-- client bean names are by default the camelCase transformation of the key in the application properties map, with the `Builder` suffix when `expose-builder` is true.
+Exposed bean names are by default the `camelCase` transformation of the `kebab-case` key in the application properties map, with the `Builder` suffix when `expose-builder` is `true`.
 It can be set to anything else in properties.

-When more is needed than what can be auto-configured, it is possible to have `RestClient.Builder` or `WebClient.Builder` exposed as beans instead of the already built instances.
+When more is needed than the provided auto-configuration, it is possible to expose `RestClient.Builder` or `WebClient.Builder` instead of the already built instances.

-## Usage since `8.0.0-RC1`
+There is no adherence to other `spring-addons` starters (`spring-addons-starter-rest` can be used without `spring-addons-starter-oidc`).

-### Dependency
+## Dependency
 ```xml
 <dependency>
     <groupId>com.c4-soft.springaddons</groupId>